- The Catalog is the name of the internal database of Keypirinha where all the items are indexed to allow a quick search.

 More info in the First steps chapter.

-A Package is a container of one or several plugins and that represents a unique feature visible to the user.
+A Package is a container of one or several plugins that represent a single feature, or a set of related features.

-Its content can be stored in a directory or packed in an archive to ease its redistribution (i.e. a
+It can come in the form of a directory with loose files, or it can be packed in an archive to ease its redistribution (i.e. a

 Read Packages Structure for more information.